joeltonmats/pwa-concepts/README.md

 # pwa-service-works-concepts
-This repository was made to learn service works concepts.
+This repository was made to learn progressive web apps concepts.

 # How to run ?